Welcome to the OIS Grant Resource Center

-OIS is here to help you with everything from prospect research to project and proposal development to application submission.
-Please do not hesitate to get in touch should you have any questions or concerns!
+The Office of Institutional Support (OIS) is here to help Bard faculty and staff with everything from prospect research to project and proposal development to application submission.
+Please contact Sarah Donnatien at [email protected] if you are interested in applying for a grant or have any questions or concerns.

 Things to Consider when Applying for a Grant:

-This checklist has been developed to help make sure you have addressed all relevant questions and concerns.
+The first step in the grant process is to call us!
+This checklist can then be used to help make sure you have addressed all relevant questions and concerns before submitting your application.

 Funding How-To's